ashiii2121/delivery-app/GITHUB_PAGES_SETUP.md

 4. The `index.html` file includes a script that processes this redirect information
 5. Your React application loads and handles the route correctly with React Router

+## 🔄 Recent Deployment Status

+A new deployment was triggered with the commit message "Re-trigger GitHub Pages deployment".
+Please check the [Actions tab](https://github.com/ashiii2121/delivery-app/actions) to monitor the deployment progress.

 ## 🆘 Need Help?

 If you're still having issues:
 1. Check the [GitHub Actions workflow logs](https://github.com/ashiii2121/delivery-app/actions)
 2. Verify all files are correctly built in the `delivery/frontend/dist` directory
 3. Make sure the repository name matches the base path in `vite.config.js` (`/delivery-app/`)
+4. Ensure GitHub Pages is set to deploy from GitHub Actions in the [Pages settings](https://github.com/ashiii2121/delivery-app/settings/pages)